-If the ME is powered down or reset (AT+CFUN or AT^SMSO) the current presentation mode setting <mode> will not be retained.
-Therefore the setting <mode>=1 needs to be restored after power on the XT55 or may be saved in the user profile (AT&W).

-< mode > (num)(&W)(&V)
+If the ME is powered down or reset (AT+CFUN or AT^SMSO) the current presentation mode setting < mode > mo

+<mode>(num)(&W)(&V)</mode>

-0 (&amp;F) Suppress unsolicited result codes
+0 ^(&F) Suppress unsolicited result codes

 1 Output unsolicited result codes

-<simstatus>(num)(&amp;V)</simstatus>
+()(0)()

+<simstatus>(num)(&V)</simstatus>

 0 Card holder tray removed or SIM connection error

 1 SIM inserted(refer to note)

-<SimStatus> reflects the status of the SIM and the card holder tray.
+• <SimStatus> reflects the status of the SIM and the card holder tray.
 Therefore if an empty SIM card tray is inserted, two URCs will be presented, indicating the status 1 followed by 0, i.e. a SIM is inserted into the card holder tray but no SIM connection could be established.